donmaruko/fitmaxx/README.md

 1. **Learn outfit quality** by training on labeled images organized by style and quality tier (`high`, `med`, `low`).
 2. **Predict outfit quality** by extracting semantic and body-proportion features from a new outfit photo and scoring it based on learned patterns.

+FitMaxx includes a proportion-aware scoring module.
+It complements the aesthetic score by evaluating **body proportions and clothing balance**, using pose estimate and heuristic-based scoring.
+It computes a **boosted balance score** based on how well the user dresses to their body proportions.

 ---

 ## 🗂️ Project Structure